Econify/ad.js/docs/README.md

 ## Networks (e.g. DFP)

-In Ad.js a network is a module that enables Ad.js to communicate with the ad platform (DFP, etc).
+In AdJS a network is a module that enables AdJS to communicate with the ad platform (DFP, etc).
 Sometimes a network is built upon a low level library that the ad platform itself has provided (e.g. GPT).

-By default Ad.js ships with two providers:
+By default AdJS ships with two providers:

 1. [Test Network](default-network)
 2. [DoubleClick/DFP/GPT](dfp-network)